Asynchronous process

 Cancel a thread | /threads/{thread}/cancel | /groups/{group}/threads/{thread}/cancel |

-Services at the server level can only invoked by system administrators.
+Services at the server level can only invoked by administrators.

 Services at group level can be invoked by any member of the group with the role of contributor or manager.